 If you have a chronic inflammatory problem, it is likely you will be deficient in magnesium.
 However, being deficient in magnesium can also lead to said chronic issues.

 Low levels of Mg are closely associated with chronic inflammation in the body(23-24), and subsequent pathological changes and development disease states.
-Such disease states can include atherosclerosis (where arteries harden and become blocked); hypertension (high blood pressure); osteoporosis (bone density loss); diabetes; cancer and stroke(18).
-We will discuss a few of these diseases further.

 #1 Aging and Magnesium

 The process of aging is often associated with Mg deficits.
 Usually during the process of getting older whilst plasma (blood) concentrations of Mg are sustained, the total amount of Mg in the body is reduced(25).
 Alternately, as we age secondary causes may reduce magnesium in the body (e.g. gastrointestinal issues may prevent absorption or there may be greater loss of Mg in urine).

 However, we also know that oxygen-derived free radicals are produced at a greater rate in the elderly(25) and subsequently cause chronic inflammation states in the bodies tissues.
 From this state of increased and prolonged inflammation a variety of diseases can emerge.